macornwell/wasabi-api/README.md

 ## Note
 This library requires a Wasabi Wallet RPC to be running.
 As of 02/2020, in order to have RPC functionaliity in Wasabi Wallet, one must [build](https://docs.wasabiwallet.io/using-wasabi/BuildSource.html#get-the-requirements) the latest version of Wasabi Wallet.
 [Issue](https://github.com/zkSNACKs/WalletWasabi/issues/3121)

+**Important:**If you create a new wallet, you have to close down Wasabi Wallet before you can load the wallet!

 ## Complete Methods
 - getStatus